Last Updated on March 21, 2021

 If your patching kit is not doing a great job, you might consider buying one or two of these patching solutions.

-If those still do not help you fix your Intex pool, it might be time to upgrade your above ground pool.
+If a pool patch cannot fix the leaks, it might be time to upgrade your above ground pool.
 There are dozens of pool options to choose from, our ultimate favorite is the Intex Ultra XTR Frame Pool set.
 If you have adequate space in your backyard for this Intex pool, you might consider getting one.

 Other above ground pools you might consider are the following: